TuringLang/Turing.jl/docs/index.md

 title: "The Turing language for probabilistic machine learning"
 ---

-**Turing** is a machine learning language focusing on intuitive modelling interface, composable probabilistic inference and computational scalability.
+**Turing** is a *universal* probabilistic programming language with a focus on intuitive modelling interface, composable probabilistic inference and computational scalability.

 # What you get...